OUR PROGRAMS

 NEWCOMERS NETWORK

-Convened by Thrive Mahoning Valley, this group is designed to be space for organizations working on repopulation, immigrations, resettlement, etc. The group meets every other month at OCCHA in Youngstown.
+Convened by Thrive Mahoning Valley, this group is designed to be space for organizations working on repopulation, immigration, resettlement, etc. The group works collaboratively to address arising needs and advocate for the newcomer community.
+The group meets monthly at Thrive Mahoning Valley's office in Youngstown.
+We invite any community member or organization working with these populations to join us.
 Email Vicki@ThriveMV.org for more information....

 SOUNDING BOARD